openhwgroup/core-v-mcu/docs/doc-src/tcdm_interconnect.rst

 Each address decoder receives the ADDR from TCDM demux and checks it against the address ranges of contiguous slaves address. if a match is found, port_sel is generated and sent to the Xbar module's ADDR input.
 This port sel signal represents the slave index provided to the Xbar to route the request to the appropriate slave arbiter within the Xbar.
 Meanwhile the actual request (ADDR, WEN, WDATA and BE) is aggregated into single bundle and forwarded to Xbar's WDATA input.
+Here, the ADDR bundled with WDATA contains the full original address for read/write operation and is used by the selected slave to determines the exact memory offset for the access.

 The Xbar is a multi-master and multi-slave module that includes:

 1. A dedicated local address decoder and response multiplexer for each master to interpret port_sel.
 2. A dedicated RR arbiter for each slave to handle requests from multiple masters.

-The address decoder and response mux route incoming master request to the appropriate slave-specific arbiter.
-The arbiter grants access to one master per cycle using a round-robin (RR) policy.
+The address decoder decodes the index received over port_sel port and selects the corresponding slave-specific arbiter.
+Each arbiter manages contention among multiple masters and grants access to one master per cycle using a round-robin (RR) arbitration policy.
 Once access is granted, the aggregated request is disaggregated into its original signals (ADDR, WEN, WDATA, BE) and forwarded to the slave.

 When a slave detects the REQ signal, it immediately asserts the GNT signal in the same clock cycle to acknowledge the request.

 For read operations, the r_data and valid signals are updated in the next clock cycle.
+The response multiplexer colects the response data from all the slaves and selects the valid response corresponding to the previously decoded target.
+This selection ensures that only the appropriate response is forwarded back to the master.

 Interaction with Interleaved Crossbar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^